Bolivia with International Mountain Guides

 For our July and August expeditions we start with a couple nice training climbs in the Condoriri area of the Cordillera Real like Pequeño Alpamayo (17,482').
 Then, we head over to Huayna Potosi (19,974').
 These are excellent climbs, requiring a variety of snow and ice climbing skills.
 If you have the time, take advantage of your acclimatization by adding the higher and steeper Illimani (21,200').

 The Bolivia program is organized by Eric Simonson and Greg Vernovage, assisted by our top IMG senior guides and our Bolivian guides (trained by Carlos Escobar, one of the most experienced Bolivian climbers).
+This year, IMG will have Luke Reilly join the Guide Team.
+Luke is a South American veteran having climbed extensively in Peru, Ecuador and Argentina.
+Both Luke and Greg will be guiding for IMG on Mt.
+Everest in Spring 2014.
 With our top quality accommodations in the city and camps, and great guides, the Bolivia trip is about as good as it gets for combining fun travel and challenging high altitude climbing.
 We are looking forward to doing it again in 2014!

 Bolivia's mountain scenery is spectacular, Indians colorful, and ruins thought-provoking.
 It has been called the Tibet of the New World.
 And like Tibet it has a grand history of civilization.
 Ruins of the prominent Inca and Amayra Peoples still stand, and many still live by the lessons in farming and ranching developed and taught by their ancestors hundreds of years ago.